-When I swapped my Rockshox Lyrik with a Fox 36 Grip 2 fork on my Specialized Enduro, the first thing I noticed was that at bumpy sections especially small rock gardens or rooty sections, the fork felt extremely harsh and my hands and arm started to feel pain a lot quicker compared to my previous fork which was the Lyrik as well as the Ohlins M1 on my other bike.
+When I swapped my RockShox Lyrik with a Fox 36 Grip 2 fork on my Specialized Enduro, the first thing I noticed was that at bumpy sections especially small rock gardens or rooty sections, the fork felt extremely harsh and my hands and arm felt pain a lot quicker compared to my previous fork which was the Lyrik and the Ohlins M1 on my other bike.
 Initially, I watched multiple videos changing the settings on the fork countless times until I came across a thread online whereby many other folks experienced the same problem!

 The first clue that came out of the thread was that when people sent it in for service at a Fox authorised dealer, the issue went away but no information of it was ever shared out.
 When people started sending their forks out to other independent service teams, the first issue popped up the moment the fork was opened.
-The amount of excessive grease was found.
+I found the amount of excessive grease.

 Lo and behold, my fork had the same issue as well when I sent my bike into Hanif of The Chain Lab.
 As part of the fork service, Hanif helped me remove the excess grease and fitted my fork back into place.

 After testing out the solution, I went and tested the bike at my local trails at Bukit Kiara.
 The difference was definitely there (it was a noticeable improvement) but it didn’t feel as plush as my Rockshox and Ohlins especially at the initial stroke as well.
 So again I went back online scouring through the posts and came across another solution.